-Cutting the cord is one of the best ways to save money on a regular basis.
-However, a common problem cord-cutters encounter is how to get Internet without cable TV.
-This issue continues to plague those who want to cancel cable because many cable providers like to bundle internet with TV plans.
+Cutting the cord and ditching cable is one of the easiest ways to save money.
+However, a common problem cord-cutters encounter is how to get internet without cable TV.
+This issue continues to plague those who want to cancel cable because many providers like to bundle internet with TV plans.

 How to Get Internet Without Cable

-The challenge many people face when trying to get Internet without cable is breaking free of the bundle.
-Your provider may try to convince you there are no ways to get Internet without cable or a phone line.
+The challenge many people face is breaking free of the bundle.
+Your provider may try to convince you there are no ways to get cheap internet service without cable or a phone line.

-AT&T Wireless is $40 per month for speeds up to 50 Mbps per month.
+AT&T Wireless is $55 per month for speeds up to 300 Mbps.
 AT&T does offer higher speed plans, but that commonly involves bundling with phone or satellite and can frequently change.